thorn-lab/coronavirus_structural_task_force/pdb/rna_polymerase-nsp8/SARS-CoV-2/6nus/README.md

 ## Description

 SARS-CoV RNA Polymerase (NSP12) bound with a single NSP8 co-factor.
 This electron microscopy model has 3.5Å resolution and was published alongside PDB entry 6nur.
 The NSP12 chain is truncated at the N & C-terminus with some loops missing.
 The NSP8 chain has a large N-terminal truncation.
-The NSP12-NSP7-NSP8 complex replicates viral RNA."
+The NSP12-NSP7-NSP8 complex replicates viral RNA.

 ## Basefolder